QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures

 \section{Abstract}

-QMetro++ is a Python package containing a set of tools dedicated to identifying optimal estimation protocols that maximize quantum Fisher information (\acs{QFI}).
-Optimization can be performed for an arbitrary arrangement of input states, parameter encoding channels, noise correlations, control operations and measurements.
-The use of tensor networks and iterative see-saw algorithm allows for an efficient optimization even in the regime of large number of channel uses ($N\approx100$).
-Additionally, the package comes with an implementation of the recently developed methods for computing fundamental upper bounds on \acs{QFI}, which serve as benchmarks of optimality of the outcomes of numerical optimization.
-All functionalities are wrapped up in a user-friendly interface which enables defining strategies at various levels of detail.\\ \\ Link: \url{https://github.com/pdulian/qmetro}
+QMetro++ is a Python package that provides a set of tools for identifying optimal estimation protocols that maximize quantum Fisher information (\acs{QFI}).
+Optimization can be performed for arbitrary configurations of input states, parameter-encoding channels, noise correlations, control operations, and measurements.
+The use of tensor networks and an iterative see-saw algorithm allows for an efficient optimization even in the regime of a large number of channel uses ($N\approx100$).
+Additionally, the package includes implementations of the recently developed methods for computing fundamental upper bounds on \acs{QFI}, which serve as benchmarks for assessing the optimality of numerical optimization results.
+All functionalities are wrapped up in a user-friendly interface which enables the definition of strategies at various levels of detail.\\ \\ Link: \url{https://github.com/pdulian/qmetro}